 Get Out to Wine Country

 Fall is harvest time, and the wine enthusiasts’ season of choice to visit wine country.
-In Ontario’s Southwest, there are three wine regions to cycle through – Lake Erie North Shore with 19 wineries, Essex Pelee Island Coast Wine Country near Windsor, or Ontario’s South Coast Wine Trail (10 wineries and cideries located in Haldimand, Norfolk and Elgin counties).
-Multi-day cycling tours incorporating winery visits include the Windsor Kingsville Essex Tour and the St. Thomas and Four Ports Tour, and various touring options are offered by Farm Dog Cycles and Wine Trail Rides.
+In Ontario’s Southwest, there are two wine regions to cycle through – Lake Erie North Shore, also known as, Essex Pelee Island Coast Wine Country in Windsor-Essex, or the Toast the Coast Wine Trail through Elgin and Norfolk.
+Multi-day cycling tours incorporating winery visits include the Windsor Kingsville Essex Tour and the St. Thomas and Four Ports Tour, and various touring options are offered by Farm Dog Cycles, Wine Trail Rides, and Red Apple Rides.
+If you want to discover wine country on vehicle tours, including the newest wine region, Huron Shores, try Tour the Shore, Ride the Bine, or Grape Vine Tours.

 Get Out to the Island

-On Pelee Island, all you will miss in fall are the summer crowds on the 90-minute ferry ride.
+On Pelee Island, all you will miss in fall are the summer crowds on the ferry ride.
+You'll also get to ride on the brand new ferry for the 90 minute travel time.
 Journey to the southernmost inhabited point of Canada to visit the island’s winery, Point Pelee National Park, or the boardwalk winding through Carolinian forest and endless marshlands (with about 2,000 acres of protected spaces, this is the perfect place to enjoy fall colour).
 The waning of the summer crowds and cooler weather means some of the best days for viewing wildlife, along with hundreds of species of birds and Monarch butterflies that are migrating for the winter.
 Although there are fewer people on the island, all of the businesses are still open.

 Looking for more fall fresh air ideas?
 Browse all of the ways to play in Ontario’s Southwest.